Ireland's weather is fickle, no doubt, but how your pet adjusts to these changes can be even more fickle.

-With help from the ISPCA we've collected some weather care tips to help keep those tails wagging, rain, hail, sun or snow.
+To give you a helping hand, we've collected some weather care tips from the ISPCA to help keep those tails wagging, rain, hail, sun or snow.

 With dips in average temperatures and frost and snow sadly becoming the norm in Ireland, it can be easy to forget how your four-legged friends are fairing outdoors.